London Plan

 The London Plan is the statutory spatial development strategy for the Greater London area in the United Kingdom that is written by the Mayor of London and published by the Greater London Authority.
+It is updated from time to time.

 The regional planning document was first published in final form on 10 February 2004.
-In addition to minor alterations, it was substantially revised and republished in February 2008 and again in July 2011.
+In addition to minor alterations, it was substantially revised and republished in February 2008 and July 2011.
 In October 2013, minor alterations were made to the plan to comply with the National Planning Policy Framework and other changes in national policy.

-The London Plan of March 2016 was published, and amended, in January 2017.
-The current plan has a formal end-date of 2036.
+The London Plan of March 2016 was published, and amended in January 2017 (for typesetting corrections), with a formal end-date of 2036.

-As of March 2021, a new London Plan was adopted by the Greater London Authority, planning for the next 20-25 years.
+In March 2021 a new London Plan was adopted by the Greater London Authority, planning for the next 20–25 years.